RobertasJ/skylore-neo/README.md

 1. Run `git branch`.
 2. Run `git checkout branch/name`.
 3. Run `git fetch` and `git reset --hard "@{u}"`.
-This is for setup of a branch only. you can `git pull` afterwards to not loose progress but you might have to take care of a merge conflict where you want to take the changes from the repo.
+This is for setup of a branch only. you can `git pull --rebase` afterwards to not loose progress.
+You might have to take care of a merge conflict.
 ### Commiting changes

 If you have added or removed mods, please run the `create_mod_list` script.
 If that fails, as a failsafe, you can use the `extract_from_cf` script, but you have to run the script in a CurseForge instance for it to work.